jeremykenedy/laravel2step/README.md

 * File tree generated using command `tree -a -I '.git|node_modules|vendor|storage|tests`

 ### Future
-* Have more configurable options via the config file to run to env file.
-For:
-    * Optional compiled CSS/JS
-    * Optional use of modals/alerts in front end with optional sweetalert2.js
-    * Configurable blade extensions options.
-    * Its own HTML email template.
-* Make Facade
 * Unit Tests
 * Travis-CI Integration.
+* Its own HTML email template.
 * Add in additional notifications for SMS or ???.
 * Add in capture IP Address.
 * Change to incremental tables and logic accordingly